 Children over 2 with a bladder infection may have:

 Children over 2 with a kidney infection may have:

 To get a urine sample from younger children and infants, doctors insert a soft thin tube (catheter) through their urethra.
-The urine sample is sent to a lab to see if any bacteria are present and, if so, what antibiotic will kill the bacteria.
+The urine sample is sent to a lab to see if any white blood cells and bacteria are in the urine.
+The urine will also be sent for culture to identify the type of bacteria and what antibiotic will kill them.

 Sometimes your doctor will do tests to look for a birth defect in your child's urinary tract.
 Doctors usually do such tests if your child is under 3 years.
 They may also do such tests if your child is older and has had several UTIs or was very sick.

 The first test is usually ultrasound.
 If there is a problem with the urinary tract, doctors may do a test called voiding cystourethrography, which looks at the connections between the bladder and kidneys.
 Doctors pass a catheter through your baby's urethra into the bladder, just as if collecting urine.
 A special liquid that shows up on x-rays is then placed into the bladder through the catheter, and x-rays are taken before and after your child urinates.